giusepperizzo/geosummly/README.md

 ## Architectural Overview
 The prototype is composed of 6 stages:
-* sampling: it performs the sampling of foursquare venues that are surrounded by a bounding box, and it records this informations on a matrix;
+* sampling: it performs the sampling of Foursquare venues that are surrounded by a bounding box, and it records this information on a matrix;
-* import: it generates a multidimensional tensor matrix, given the sampled data, where each dimension reports the magnitude of the Fourquare category venue, and each object shapes a portion (cell) of the original bounding box;
+* import: it generates a multidimensional tensor matrix, given the sampled data, where each dimension reports the magnitude of the Foursquare category venue, and each object shapes a portion (cell) of the original bounding box;
 * discovery: it estimates the parameter minpts;
 * clustering: it performs the clustering algorithm;
 * evaluation: it computes the SSE and the Jaccard as evaluation means of the obtained clustering output.